darekkay/dashboard/docs/widgets/github-stats.md

 # Github Stats

-Get various GitHub Stats for a user or a repository.
+Display various GitHub Stats for a user or a repository.

 ![](./img/github-stats.png)